maxhbr/myconfig/GRP:emacs/README.md

-# myconfig for the toppic: emacs
+# myconfig for the topic: emacs